Lwazi-Junior/CMPG-323-Project-5-39013219-/README.md

 - **Savings per Client Over Time**: Line chart showing the progression of savings over time for each client.
 - **Client Filter**: A slicer that allows users to filter by specific clients.
 - **Key Influencers**: An AI-driven visual identifying factors that influence client savings the most.
+- **Smart Narratives**: An AI feature that generates text-based insights about client performance and savings.

 ## Usage Instructions